himeshx/himeshx/README.md

 I don't really know how you got here, but I will try to show a little bit about myself for you.

 ## Public information
 My name is Himesh Mohapatra.
 I currently live in Bhubaneswar, India.
-I am an Under Grad KIIT'25 and currently working on my portfolio website.
+I am an Under Grad KIIT'25 and currently working at RnPSoft as a FullStack Developer.
 I'm a passionate web developer with a knack for turning ideas into functional, user-friendly websites and web applications.
 I am looking to contribute in Open Source Projects.

 ## Detailed information

 * **Name**: Himesh Mohapatra
-* **Age**: 20
+* **Age**: 21
 * **Living in**: Bhubaneswar - Odisha, India
-* **Stack**: C - C++ - HTML - CSS - Javasript - React - Angular - Vue.js - Node.js - Python - Ruby - MongoDB - MySQL
+* **Stack**: C - C++ - HTML - CSS - Javasript - React - Angular - Vue.js - Node.js - Python - Ruby - MongoDB - MySQL - Express.js - jQuery - Firebase.com - HTML DOM - ES5 - JSON - XML - Apache - Linux
 * **University**: Kalinga Institute of Industrial Technology

 <!-- My Social Handles -->